 Individual course instructors have the responsibility for assigning grades.
-Students wishing to appeal a grade assignment by a faculty member should follow the procedure listed below.
+Students wishing to appeal a grade should follow the procedure listed below.

-Time Limit: The student must initiate the procedure in writing to the appropriate department head by the fifth week after the grade was filed in the Records Office.
+The student must initiate the procedure in writing to the appropriate department head by the fifth week after the grade was filed in the Registrar's Office.

-- 1. Prior to appealing the grade assigned by the instructor, the student should meet with the instructor to discuss the matter. - 2.
-If, after meeting with the instructor, the student wishes to appeal the grade assigned by the instructor, the student must prepare a letter to the department head of the instructor outlining reasons for the grade appeal sought and provide all relevant evidence.
+- 1. Prior to appealing the grade, the student should meet with the instructor to discuss the matter. - 2.
+If, after meeting with the instructor, the student wishes to appeal the grade, the student must prepare a letter to the department head of the instructor outlining reasons for the appeal and providing all relevant evidence.
 This letter and any supporting documentation must present all the facts the student wishes to make known concerning this matter.
 The letter should also include the student's mailing address and phone number. - 3.
 The department head will organize a meeting between the student and instructor in order to seek a resolution to the dispute.
 If no resolution is found and the student wishes to continue the appeal process, the department head will form a departmental grievance committee and provide the committee with all relevant materials.
 After review of all materials, the committee will make a recommendation to the department head to raise, lower or leave the grade intact.
-The department head will inform both the instructor and student of the department head's decision within three weeks of receipt of the student's letter. - 4.
-Either the instructor of student may appeal the department head's decision within one week of receiving it.
-The department head's decision will be given to both the instructor and the student. - 5.
-If the instructor or student wishes to further appeal the head's decision, a written appeal should be made to the Dean within one week of receiving the department head's decision.
-The Dean will review the case and inform the parties of the Dean's recommendation within three weeks of receiving the appeal. - 6.
-If the instructor or the student wishes to further appeal the grade, a written appeal should be made within one week of receiving the Dean's recommendation to the Vice Chancellor for Academic and Student Af-
+The department head will inform both the instructor and student of his or her decision within three weeks of receipt of the student's letter. - 4.
+Either the instructor or student may appeal the department head's decision within one week of receiving it. - 5.
+A written appeal should be made to the dean within one week of receiv-

-- fairs.
-The Vice Chancellor will review the case and inform the parties of the final decision within three weeks of receiving the appeal. - 7.
+- ing the department head's decision.
+The dean will review the case and inform the parties of his or her recommendation within three weeks of receiving the appeal. - 6.
+If the instructor or the student wishes to further appeal the grade, a written appeal should be made to the associate provost within one week of receiving the dean's recommendation.
+The associate provost will review the case and inform the parties of the final decision within three weeks of receiving the appeal. - 7.
 Individual course instructors have the responsibility for making the grade change determined by the appeals process. - 8.
 In the School of Nursing, the associate dean will replace the department head, since it does not have departments.